meilisearch/specifications/text/0033-logging.md

 - Use a consistent method to log (relative to internal implementation).
 - Log output should start with the mandatory log format part.
 - The HTTP logs should be logged as described in this spec.
-- The users should be able to choose the log level by filling the `MEILI_LOG_LEVEL` environment variable.
+- The users should be able to choose the log level by filling the `MEILI_LOG_LEVEL` environment variable or using the CLI option `--log-level`.
 - If log level is set to `DEBUG`, the `/search` endpoint should output request parameters and body response as a log output.

 #### Documentation